 The Utah State Board of Education (USBE) Special Education Services section, with input from Local Education Agencies (LEAs) and based on a review of data from the State Performance Plan/Annual Performance Report (SPP/APR), including student assessment and other student results, uses funding for some optional activities such as:

-EYSE Stipend reports will be done through Qualtrics.
-Links will be sent out on September 1 and June 1 and are due September 30 and June 30.
+Eligible educators are authorized to work up to 5 cumulative days before and/or after their contracts for EYSE for the 2022-2023 school year.
+EYSE Stipend reporting will be done through Qualtrics.
+Links will be sent out before September 1 and June 1 and are due by September 30 and June 30.
+Please reference the Frequently Asked Questions below for more information.

 The State of Utah Auditor’s Office and the Utah State Board of Education (USBE) internal auditor audit Federal and State Individuals with Disabilities Education Act (IDEA) programs on a regular basis.
 Audit findings at the State level are reported to the USBE Assistant Superintendent of Student Support.
 Action is taken to correct procedures and practices that led to the audit findings within the required timeline.
 In addition, areas of concern identified in the audits (but not to the level of finding) are targeted for review as part of the fiscal monitoring process.